Reflective Journal

 Chris Watson: https://chriswatson.net/

 A BAFTA awarded sound recordist who is closely associated with the BBC films narrated by David Attenborough.
-I was particularly struck by his use of soundscape commissioned by the National Gallery- Painting in Sound: https://www.bbc.co.uk/programmes/b01bllx9 Listening to this broadcast was the direct inspiration for this module.
+I was particularly struck by his use of soundscape commissioned by the National Gallery- Painting in Sound: https://www.bbc.co.uk/programmes/b01bllx9 Listening to this broadcast was the direct inspiration for this module- my first experience of a wildlife narrative using only sound.

 Module Proposal

-Subject: an immersive soundscape of a mountain environment: Cross Fell.
+Subject: an immersive soundscape of a mountain environment: North Pennines.